Forest Stewardship at Closter Nature Center

 For CNC, fostering resilience is paramount in stewarding our forest.
 Resilience is an integral feature of responding to and interacting with the environment in a constantly changing world.
 A resilient system can effectively recover from disturbances, returning to its fundamental form and operation.
 Our reforestation and restoration initiatives are informed by the goal of increasing and sustaining forest resilience.

 In collaboration with New Jersey Audubon in 2017, the Closter Nature Center created a Forest Stewardship Plan, designed to tackle critical forest threats and establish a roadmap for reforestation.
-With the plan, which underwent reassessment two years ago, the Closter Nature Center has undertaken numerous projects to respond to these threats.
+The threats of greatest concern are:

 Emerald Ash Borer, cause of massive decline of ash trees